Yelinz/switchingsoftware/CONTRIBUTING.md

 ## Criteria for Software

+Before suggesting a new entry, please use the [issue search][issues] first as it might have been suggested already.
+Otherwise check for these criteria:

 - **Easy to use**: It must be usable by inexperienced persons.
 - **Privacy respecting**: It should collect as few information as possible.
 - **Trust-worthy**: Promises should aline with actions taken.